enpiicom/wp-plugin-enpii-base/README.md

 # Enpii Base plugin
-We understand the pains it brings to the developers so we create this plugin to allow to use [Laravel framework](https://laravel.com/)
+We understand the pains it brings to WordPress developers so we create this plugin to allow to use [Laravel framework](https://laravel.com/).

-This plugin would bring all the features of Laravel framework to WordPress development: Container concepts, Service Providers, ORMs, Queue system, Routing system ... (everything that works with Laravel will work with WordPress with Enpii Base plugin)
+This plugin would bring all the features of Laravel framework to WordPress development: Container concepts, Service Providers, ORMs, Queue system, Routing system ... (everything that works with Laravel will work with WordPress with Enpii Base plugin).

+So from now on, you can use Laravel concepts to work with WordPress developments consistently.
+This Enpii Base plugin would help WordPress developers to create easy-maintainable code exactly the same way Laravel does.

 Imagine, you can do this for the iconic template file `index.php` (using Blade template syntax)
 ```html